-It is important that steps are taken to inform stakeholders of the district transition plans through both traditional and non-traditional media and media in the City of Wilmington.
+It is important that steps are taken to inform stakeholders of the district transition plans through both traditional and non-traditional media in the City of Wilmington.
 It is important that the districts work together to communicate with current City of Wilmington residents in the Christina School District.
 This engagement cannot rely on electronic means but must also meet stakeholders "where they are."

-- Use meetings that are geared towards their audience: educators and staff at schools, parents and the community at community centers, and meetings geared towards a larger community at schools. - Letters, post cards, and emails are all ways to reach out to families and the community about the transition. - Reach out via traditional and nontraditional media as identified by each district.
+- Use meetings that are geared toward their audiences: educators and staff at schools, parents and the community at community centers, and meetings geared towards a larger community gatherings at schools. - Use letters, post cards, and emails to reach out to families and the community about the transition. - Reach out via traditional and non-traditional media as identified by each district.